Category Archives: Spirituality

 Why?

-Because I am weary of promises of the next world.
+Because I am wary of promises of the next world.
 I am certain that this one needs our attention–in a way that is consistent with us being stewards for the generations that will follow us.

 Why?